What's the best tea for me?

 Genmaicha and Hojicha

 Genmaicha is sencha mixed with genmai (puffed brown rice).
-Most genmaicha consists of low quality second harvest sencha.
+Most genmaicha consists of low-quality second-harvest sencha.

 Hojicha is roasted sencha leaves.
 The roasting gives the tea an amber color and reduces caffeine.